 California Governor Arnold Schwarzenegger (those are still four funny words to write) signed into law this week a rule that mandates that teenage drivers cannot use cell phones while driving a car.

 It is an article of faith in Maryland that sixteen is the driving age.
 When I was a kid, it was an article of faith that putting your kids in the back of a station wagon with a seat belt was not child abuse.
-I cannot tell you how many fatal car accident our lawyers have handled involving young kids who are either die or have killed someone else.
-I suspect in the next 10 years, Maryland, Washington, D.C. and a lot of other states will raise the driving age to 18.
-As a result, my office is going to have fewer wrongful death cases.
+I cannot tell you how many fatal car accidents our lawyers have handled involving young kids who either died or killed someone else.
+I suspect in the next 10 years, Maryland, Washington, D.C., and a lot of other states will raise the driving age to 18.
+As a result, my office will have fewer wrongful death cases.
 We won’t miss these lost clients.